perladvent/perl-advent-cfp/index.md

-In order to participate in the Perl Advent Calendar please [create an issue on GitHub](https://github.com/perladvent/Perl-Advent/issues/new?assignees=&labels=article&template=i-want-to-write-an-article.md&title=) to submit your chosen module and a brief description of your article (which need be no more than two or three sentences) by no later than **11:59 PM EST Friday September 30th 2024**.
+In order to participate in the Perl Advent Calendar please [create an issue on GitHub](https://github.com/perladvent/Perl-Advent/issues/new?assignees=&labels=article&template=i-want-to-write-an-article.md&title=) to submit your chosen module and a brief description of your article (which need be no more than two or three sentences) by no later than **11:59 PM EDT Friday September 30th 2024**.
 If you don't have an idea for an article but would be open to some suggestions or coming up with an article idea later on, just say so in the submission!